open-resources/physics_bank/content/public/006.Force/Free Body Diagrams/Mass_Swinging_on_a_String/Mass_Swinging_on_a_String.md

     weight: 1
 myst:
   substitutions:
+    params_vars_title: Mass on the end of a string
     params_part1_ans3_value: a
     params_part1_ans3_feedback: Great!
 You got it.
 The Z-pattern relates the angle theta(θ)to that given in the diagram.